tevaughan/region-fill-dirichlet/README.md

 Speed with `-O3` is much faster than that of old design with `-O3`.

+Conjugate-gradient solution is now available as final, optional argument to constructor.
+It is much faster than Cholesky on my test-image, but it is turned off by default for the moment.
+Nevertheless, unit-tests all use conjugate-gradient and look OK.

 Here are the original image, the mask, the filled image produced by implementation of new design, and a histogram-equalized image zoomed